 The same works with the Net Promoter Score, but it's better to give preference, for example, to a 0 - 10 rating.
 The question could be: "How would you rate your experience in our company?" and adjust the Zendesk survey to be sent at the end of the interaction after solving the ticket.

-As you see, the NPS and Survey app gives all the tools to satisfy any request for creating a personalized Zendesk surveys.
+As you see, the NPS and Survey app gives all the tools to satisfy any request for creating personalized Zendesk surveys.
 So, take your chance to start implementing surveys into your customer interactions as effectively as possible with the GrowthDot app.

 They both are great at measuring your overall customer satisfaction score to improve customer experiences.
 Also, they give you helpful insights into how your company is doing.
 Therefore, you will get information about what areas you need to improve.
 So, these metrics are complementary, and it's crucial to understand when to use which one.
 For this, you need to think of your ultimate goals.